madankeda/vsd/week1/day5/README.md

 ## 1. If Case Constructs

-The if-else statements need to be handled carefully.
-If-else statements are usually synthesized to multiplexers.
-Hence, incomplete if-else statements can lead to inferred latches.
+If-else statements should be approached with care in digital design because they are usually synthesized to multiplexers.
+Incomplete if-else statements cause the synthesizer to infer latches to retain old values when none of the conditions holds.
+Inferred latches tend to be bad, as they could lead to glitches and timing issues.
+To avoid this, all possible conditions should be explicitly addressed or default values should be assigned.
+Well-structured if-else statements create  combinational logic with no undesired storage elements.

 ![Alt text](images/incomplete_if_else.png)